-However, negative impact on the economy in the case of the collapse of the bubble will become larger, as the overvaluation of asset prices continues longer, thus resulting in larger swings in business conditions.
-In this sense, it might be the case that the rise in the DEPI due to the overvaluation of asset prices should be considered as a signal for monetary tightening.
+However, in the case of the collapse of the bubble, the negative impact on the economy will increase, as the overvaluation of asset prices continues, thus resulting in larger swings in business conditions.
+In this sense, the rise in the DEPI due to the overvaluation of asset prices may be viewed as a signal for monetary tightening.